CSS Scrollbars Styling Module Level 1

 Implementations may ignore any of the colors if the corresponding part do not exist on the underlying platform.

 When using scrollbar-color property with specific color values, authors should ensure the specified colors have enough contrast between them.
-For keyword values, UAs should ensure the colors they use have enough contrast.
+For the auto value, UAs should ensure the colors they use have enough contrast.
 See WCAG 2.1 SC 1.4.11 Non-text Contrast [WCAG21].
 UAs may ignore these contrast requirements based on explicit user preferences (for example, when users choose a configuration option/setting that always ensures a particular scrollbar color / use of system default scrollbars).

 3. Scrollbar Thickness: the scrollbar-width property